Halt and Catch Fire (TV series): Pre-production and research

-For research, the production staff and cast consulted Robert X. Cringely's documentary Triumph of the Nerds and read the books Steve Jobs by Walter Isaacson, The Soul of a New Machine by Tracy Kidder, The Nudist on the Late Shift by Po Bronson, and The Silicon Boys by David A. Kaplan.
+For research, the production staff and cast watched Robert X. Cringely's documentary Triumph of the Nerds and read the books Steve Jobs by Walter Isaacson, The Soul of a New Machine by Tracy Kidder, The Nudist on the Late Shift by Po Bronson, and The Silicon Boys by David A. Kaplan.

 The series had at least three technical advisors.
-Industry veteran Carl Ledbetter, who worked at IBM, AT&T Consumer Products, and Sun Microsystems, reviewed early scripts for authenticity.
-He also wrote sample computer code that appeared on screen, and helped operate props on set; he controlled lights on a breadboard from underneath a table and hand fed printouts through a dot matrix printer.
+Industry veteran Carl Ledbetter, who worked at IBM, AT&T Consumer Products, and Sun Microsystems, collaborated both with the writers to ensure the dialogue in early scripts was technologically accurate and with the actors to refine how they delivered their lines.
+Ledbetter's anecdotes from his time in the computing industry informed plot points, character traits, and other in-universe details.
+He also wrote sample computer code that appeared on screen and helped operate props on set, which consisted of controlling lights on a breadboard from underneath a table and hand-feeding printouts through a dot matrix printer.
 After the series's focus shifted to networking and proto-Internet services for the second season, the producers relied more on the expertise of Bill Louden, who founded the GEnie online service for General Electric in 1985 and designed games and computer programs for CompuServe.
 The producers also sought out journalists such as Paul Carroll, who covered the tech industry in the 1980s for The Wall Street Journal.

 Due to the production schedule, the actors did not have formal table reads of the scripts.
 Instead, they organized their own, gathering at Pace's house on weekends to prepare dinner, drink wine, and discuss the scripts and their characters.
 Davis said of the cast dinners, "it was really nice, because you got to hear other people's point of views about your character."
 For the third season, Pace, Davis, and McNairy lived together in a rented house in Atlanta, with Toby Huss joining them for the fourth season.
 The arrangement helped foster a camaraderie among the cast members.